OLHZN-14 :: Solaris

 June 18, 2018

-This the next scheduled flight which will featured 2 onboard cameras, our large tracking computer and our new rebuilt micro-payload to resolve damage incurred on the landing of OLHZN-12.
-This flight will also feature a commercial payload customer from The Solarcan as well as some student BalloonSat experiments onboard.
+This flight featured 2 onboard cameras, our large tracking computer and our new rebuilt micro-payload to resolve damage incurred on the landing of OLHZN-12.
+This flight also featured a commercial payload customer from The Solarcan as well as some student BalloonSat experiments onboard.
 Read More.

 OLHZN-13 :: Trek